• Home

 There’s never enough time

-We missed the islands of Palm, PSV, and Martinique because it would have been impossible to do it all in the time we had to spend there.
+We missed the islands of Palm, PSV, and Martinique because it would have been impossible to do it all in the time we spent there.
 However, we did pass by the Kick ‘Em Jenny Volcano on the way to Grenada.
 It’s an active submarine volcano.
-I’m glad it didn’t explode while we sailing by.
+I’m glad it didn’t explode while we sailed by.

 A few glitches but worth it anyway